-There are various steps needed to become an NC certified paralegal.
+There are various steps needed to become an NC-certified paralegal.
 The first step is to complete a paralegal education program.
-While not legally required, many employers look training in the legal field.
+While not legally required, many employers look for training in the legal field.
 If you plan to become a North Carolina Certified Paralegal (NCCP), you must graduate from a paralegal studies program that has been approved by the American Bar Association or North Caroline State Bar Board of Paralegal Certification.
 Degrees from other fields of study won’t be accepted in order to take the exam and get NCCP certified.

 Wondering how to become a paralegal in North Carolina?
 Find out here.

 The demand for paralegals continues to grow in North Carolina and many other US states.
-In fact, according to the North Carolina Department of Commerce Division of Labor and Economic Analysis, job prospects for paralegals expect to grow by 24.5% from 2010-2020.
+In fact, according to the North Carolina Department of Commerce Division of Labor and Economic Analysis, job prospects for paralegals expect to grow by 24.5% from 2010-to 2020.
 Wow!
 If you want to know how to become a paralegal in North Carolina, there are plenty of programs available to you, both online and in-person.
 Look into law schools in your area that will give you excellent skills and networking opportunities to give your paralegal career the best possible start.